alextbradley/alextbradley.github.io/_pages/research.md

 ## Sea Level Rise
 The Antarctic and Greenland ice sheets represent the biggest uncertainties in future sea level rise projections.
-By studing the behaviour of these ice sheets on both small and large scales, I hope to contribute to improve future predictions of ice sheet mass loss.
+By studing the behaviour of these ice sheets on both small and large scales, we can improve future predictions of ice sheet mass loss.

 ### From small scales...
 In climate models, many processes are parametrized for computation tractability.
 In ice sheet models in particular, these are often related to melting, both at the grounding line and on the ice shelf itself.
 I use reduced complexity models, asymptotic methods, and ocean models to try to constrain these processes.